Skip to main content

 You can choose different content extraction strategies, separately for HTML or Documents.

-for the documents and html, while unstructured and xpath will be plain text with no specific structure.
+The docling option will return a markdown formatted body for the documents and html, while unstructured and xpath will be plain text with no specific structure.

 You can send additional arguments specific to Docling by creating a dedicated Alias for this parser.
 Here is an example showing the available options: